A Brief History

 While NCCI and individual insurance carriers may determine workers compensation insurance rates, below is a list of things you can do to find and maintain cheap workers compensation insurance.

-- Implement a formal written safety procedures manual.
+- Implement a formal written safety procedure manual.

 - Hold regular “toolbox talks” about different workplace safety topics.

-- Train employees how to use available safety equipment properly.
+- Train employees on how to use available safety equipment properly.

 - Reward employees for demonstrating safe workplace habits.

 At its core, workers compensation is a simple concept.
 Employees use it as their sole remedy for compensation after a workplace injury.
-Now that you know more about the details of how workers compensation insurance works, give us a call at 888-800-4824 or fill out the form below to receive a free workers compensation insurance quote.
+Now that you know more about the details of how workers compensation insurance works, give us a call at (888) 971-5657 or contact us online to receive a free workers compensation insurance quote.
 We’re ready to help!